McGinleyT/CPS490-Auction/README.md

 Basic flow (main success scenario):
 1. The user clicks a button to take them to the auction page they selected.
 2. The system displays auction details:
-   - Title, description, current highest bid, bidding countdown
+   - Title, description, current highest bid, bidding countdown.
-3. The system will continue to update the current bid and the countdown as long as the user is still viewing it and the auction is not closed.
+3. The system continues to update the current bid and the countdown as long as the user is still viewing it and the auction is not closed.
-4. User submits bid.
+4. The user submits bid.
-5. System checks and confirms that the bid is valid.
+5. The system checks and confirms that the bid is valid.
-6. System records the bid and updates bidding history.
+6. The system records the bid and updates bidding history.

 Alternative flows:
 - Auction closed:
    1. Steps 1-3 of basic flow.
    2. The system finds the auction to be closed.
-   3. The system will close bidding access to that auction and stop updating the acution details.
+   3. The system will close bidding access to that auction and stop updating the auction details.
 - User chooses not to bid:
    1. Steps 1-3 of basic flow.
    2. User chooses not to bid.